vanderbiltsealab/SEA_tottag_scripts/README.md

 # SEA_tottag_scripts
 Repo for TotTag proximity data scripts.
-The goal for weeks of Jan 31 and Feb 7 is to create a python script that produces the following from the testing log file:
+The goals for Spring 2021 is to create a python script that produces the following from the testing log file:
 1) Identify 'check-ins' from proximity data based off distance and time within a certain distance interval
 2) Identify window of time around event (arrival time vs. departure time)
 3) Identify each window of interaction by who initiates interaction (which tag from pair approaches the other and for how long)
+4) Identify whether there is motion for a timestamp
+5) Link motion and proximity data per timestamp

 ## How to clone:
 ### Please refer to this handy tutorial github has created: https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository